Note: Due to the COVID-19 virus, deadlines to file and pay federal income taxes is now July 15, 2020.

 We’re Here to Help

-At AAFMAA Wealth Management & Trust, our vision is to ensure the financial security and independence of the members of the American Armed Forces community by providing financial planning, investment management, and trust services.
+At AAFMAA Wealth Management & Trust, our vision is to be the Premier provider of insurance, financial and survivor services to the American Armed Forces community by providing financial planning, investment management, and trust services.

 The CARES Act created a number of changes and benefits to help servicemembers and families get through the COVID-19 Virus situation in 2020.
 If you have any questions about the CARES Act or your personal financial situation, please reach out to us.
 Call 910-390-1933.